Mac Screen Recorder with Audio — Free, No Watermark

-The fastest way to record your screen on Apple Silicon.
+The fastest way to record your screen on Mac with system audio and mic — no BlackHole, no Soundflower, no aggregate device setup.
 Hit a hotkey, record, stop — a share link is in your clipboard before you can open Slack.
 Free forever, no watermark, no signup to watch.

 Apple Silicon · Intel build coming soon